 The PEP process begins with a new idea for Python.
 It is highly recommended that a single PEP contain a single key proposal or new idea; the more focused the PEP, the more successful it tends to be.
 Most enhancements and bug fixes don’t need a PEP and can be submitted directly to the Python issue tracker.
 The PEP editors reserve the right to reject PEP proposals if they appear too unfocused or too broad.
 If in doubt, split your PEP into several well-focused ones.

 Each PEP must have a champion – someone who writes the PEP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
 The PEP champion (a.k.a.
 Author) should first attempt to ascertain whether the idea is PEP-able.
-Posting to the Ideas category of the Python Discourse is usually the best way to go about this, unless a more specialized venue is appropriate, such as Typing-SIG for static typing or the Packaging category of the Python Discourse for packaging issues.
+Posting to the Ideas category of the Python Discourse is usually the best way to go about this, unless a more specialized venue is appropriate, such as the Typing category (for static typing ideas) or Packaging category (for packaging ideas) on the Python Discourse.

 Vetting an idea publicly before going as far as writing a PEP is meant to save the potential author time.
 Many ideas have been brought forward for changing Python that have been rejected for various reasons.
 Asking the Python community first if an idea is original helps prevent too much time being spent on something that is guaranteed to be rejected based on prior discussions (searching the internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will work for most people in most areas where Python is used.